Squatting in Peru: Early history

+Internal conflict

 As part of the internal conflict in Peru, the Shining Path have used squatting as a tactic to gain support.
-On 28 July 1990 (Peruvian Independence Day), the Shining Path led an occupation in Ate-Vitarte, a district of Lima.
+On 28 July 1990, to coincide with Peruvian Independence Day, the Shining Path led an occupation in Ate-Vitarte, a district of Lima.
 The site was then named Raucana after Félix Raucana, one of two people who died in clashes with the police.
 A planned eviction in 1991 was called off after the Shining Path bombed a factory belonging to the owner.

+21st century

 During the COVID-19 pandemic, a national lockdown was announced.
 Squatters took advantage of the lessened security presence to move onto an archaeological investigation at Caral, an ancient city developed between 3,000 and 1,800 BC, which was made a UNESCO World Heritage Site in 2009.
 The occupiers planted trees and beans, and after being asked to leave sent death threats to archaeologist Ruth Shady.
 Squatters also encroached on another heritage site, the Nazca Lines.
 Officials from the Ministry of Culture alleged that the shacks constructed by squatters had destroyed an ancient cemetery.